invoiceninja/invoiceninja.github.io/source/docs/transactions.md

 Settings > Bank Accounts
 ```

-You can view and add bank accounts in the settings section of the application
+You can view and add bank accounts in the settings section of the application.

 ![alt text](/assets/images/transactions/bank_account_list.png "Bank Accounts")